 Managing the Plan and NDIS funding

 The NDIS offers a range of options on how a plan can be managed, allowing participants to have choice and control over the providers they select, including when and how often the supports are delivered.
-Please click on the following link to understanding an NDIS Plan: https://www.ndis.gov.au/participants/understanding-your-plan-and-supports.html
+Please click here for understanding an NDIS Plan and supports

 There are five ways the NDIS Plan can be managed: